Hyurl/hyurl.github.io/sfn/docs/zh-CN/security.md

     @route("/auth")
     auth(req: Request, res: Responce) {
         if (!req.auth) {
-            // req.auth() will lead you to HTTP basic authentication. return res.auth();
+            // res.auth() will lead you to HTTP basic authentication. return res.auth();
         } else {
             return "User has been authorized.";